Tadelachewu/AuditApp/README.md

       ```
       DATABASE_URL="postgresql://postgres:password@localhost:5432/x-audit"
       ```
-    - The `SESSION_SECRET` is already filled with a secure value for local development.
     - To use the AI features (like Risk Assessment), get a free API key from [Google AI Studio](https://aistudio.google.com/app/apikey) and add it to `.env`:
       ```
       GOOGLE_API_KEY="YOUR_GOOGLE_API_KEY"